 The improvements will also include public amenities including public art, bike racks, benches, trash containers, restrooms, and drinking fountains for public use.
-The public promenade and Bay Trail shall extend continuously from the Wind River Property line at the southwestern corner of the property at the Alaska Basin, along the Alaska Basin, then along the northern edge of the site and then along Figure 2.15.
+The public promenade and Bay Trail shall extend continuously from the Wind River Property line at the southwestern corner of the property at the Alaska Basin, along the Alaska Basin, then along the northern edge of the site and then along the Fortman Marina side of the site, as shown in Figure 2.15.